Sadzurami/games-activation-clients-app/readme.md

 For example, instead of one account, 10 do the same job at the same time.
 This is much faster, but it is recommended to use only if you have imported the proxy from a file.

-## Limit the number of script runs
+## Limiting the number of runs

-You can limit the number of executions by successes or failures.
+You can limit the number of script runs by the number of successes or failures.

 # Screens